-The two-time All-Star, who had endured a lack of run support, was rewarded with a new $127.5 million, six-year contract in early April before the season started.
+The two-time All-Star who had long been the Giants starter who endured a lack of run support already was rewarded with a new $127.5 million, six-year contract in early April before the season started.
 This certainly meant as much or more to the homegrown pitcher.

-Cain threw 86 pitches for strikes, faced just four full counts and still clocked 90 mph in the ninth.
+Cain threw 86 of his pitches for strikes, faced just four full counts and still clocked 90 mph in the ninth.
 Cain followed up Madison Bumgarner's 12-strikeout gem in Tuesday night's 6-3 win.

-Something special, all right.
-It was the first no-hitter by San Francisco since departed left-hander Jonathan Sanchez did it July 10, 2009, against the Padres at AT&T Park.
+It was the first no-hitter since departed left-hander Jonathan Sanchez pitched the Giants' last one on July 10, 2009, against the Padres at AT&T Park.

 The Astros were no-hit by the Giants for the second time.
 Marichal did it on June 15, 1963.

 Ted Barrett became the first umpire to work behind the plate for two perfect games.
-He also worked David Cone's 1999 perfecto at Yankee Stadium.
+He also worked David Cone's 1999 perfecto.

-Catcher Buster Posey ran out to Cain, who raised his arm.
+Catcher Buster Posey rushed the mound as Cain raised his arm.
 His teammates jumped the dugout rail as the final out was made, a moment reminiscent of that improbable World Series championship in 2010 at Texas.